o54ma-4l5h4r1f/o54ma-4l5h4r1f.github.io/Cryptography/Python - Sage/python - sage.md

 Commutative: A ⊕ B = B ⊕ A

 Associative: A ⊕ (B ⊕ C) = (A ⊕ B) ⊕ C

 Identity: A ⊕ 0 = A

 Self-Inverse: A ⊕ A = 0

 > GCD

-The Greatest Common Divisor (GCD), sometimes known as the highest common factor, is the largest number which divides two positive integers (a,b).

-For a = 12, b = 8 we can calculate the divisors of a: {1,2,3,4,6,12} and the divisors of b: {1,2,4,8}.
-Comparing these two, we see that gcd(a,b) = 4.

-Now imagine we take a = 11, b = 17.
-Both a and b are prime numbers.
-As a prime number has only itself and 1 as divisors, gcd(a,b) = 1.

-We say that for any two integers a,b, if gcd(a,b) = 1 then a and b are coprime integers.

-If a and b are prime, they are also coprime.
-If a is prime and b < a then a and b are coprime.

-Think about the case for a prime and b > a, why are these not necessarily coprime?

-There are many tools to calculate the GCD of two integers, but for this task we recommend looking up Euclid's Algorithm.

 ```python
 def Mygcd(a, b):